foxfriends/conartist/web/src/content/static/FAQ.md

 Until the convention starts you cannot record sales, but you can put some expenses in early (like table fees or arranged hotel costs) so you don't forget.

+## Can I delete a product/product type?

+Yes!
+To delete a product, first consider discontinuing it.
+Discontinuing a product will hide it from you in daily use, but still allows you to bring it back in future.
+If you do still want to completely delete this product, once it's discontinued then the option to fully delete becomes available (there's a button on the website, and a swipe to delete on the app).

+Note that if you have already sold the product you are deleting, it will still appear in the existing records.
+Those will not be changed.

 ## A convention I plan to attend is not listed.
 What to do?

 Just send an email, or a message on Discord, and we'll try to add your convention as soon as